PeriHub/PeriLab.jl/devLog.md

 ## Design decisions
 Each vector entry for a value exists for all nodes, also if the node does not have this property in a block.
 However, the synchronisation is very ugly, because all slave nodes of block with value I need the entry at the other core to.
 If not it will lead nowhere if MPI communication occurs

+## planned feature
+    search for jl files in material
+    check the header for the material name include the file in the code via a makro material inclusion is very simple